-Our hearts are greatly cheered as we contemplate future possibilities confronting our publishing work in the light of the impressive statement from the Spirit of prophecy which tells us, "In a large degree through our publishing houses is to be accomplished the work of that other angel who comes down from heaven with great power, and who lightens the earth with his glory."-Testimonies, Vol. VII, p.
+Our hearts are greatly cheered as we contemplate future possibilities confronting our publishing work Above: J. A. Stevens, Secretary of the Sabbath School Department.
+Associated With Him Are S. A. Wellman, W. K. Ising, and L. L. Moffitt Left, Top to Bottom: A Unique Sabbath School Kinin the light of the impressive statement from the Spirit of prophecy which tells us, "In a large degree through our publishing houses is to be accomplished the work of that other angel who comes down from heaven with great power, and who lightens the earth with his glory."-Testimonies, Vol. VII, p.
 140.